 We did not observe any material weaknesses as a result of our audit (see Tab 3).
 However, we made certain recommendations and suggestions, which, if implemented, could further strengthen the internal controls and business practices.
-We communicated these matters in the separately issued letter disclosing the observations and recommendations relating to the Organization's information technology environment (see Tab 4).
+We communicated these matters in the separately issued letters disclosing the observations and recommendations relating to the Organization (see Tabs 4 and 5).